-There has been significant government planning on the medicines and medical devices supply issues for the immediate end of the transition period, and the BDA is part of a group of healthcare organisations who receive occasional briefings.
-There is no specific information on dental equipment provided in those briefings, they focus on all healthcare arrangements, especially, but not exclusively, the NHS supply chain.
-They are also not specific to Brexit issues but include planning for COVID-19 and flu supplies.
+There has been significant government planning on the medicines and medical devices supply issues for the immediate end of the transition period, and the BDA was part of a group of healthcare organisations who received occasional briefings, although they were not specific to dentistry.

 The new MHRA regulatory regime is expected to create price inflation over the next three years, although it is not expected that this will be prohibitive for dental practices.
 Of course this is nevertheless a concern for us and we will monitor these developments carefully.

 As the EU Medical Devices Regulation (MDR) does not apply in GB but is relevant to Northern Ireland, suppliers wishing to sell goods in the UK and EU, no matter where they are based, will have to comply with both the MDR (if selling into NI) and the UK’s new regulation standard, likely with a certain level of duplication of paperwork.
 Over the course of the next few years, suppliers will need to ensure that they follow new rules on recertification and labelling.